Argentina–England football rivalry: British influence on Argentine football

 The so-called "father of Argentine football" was a Glaswegian schoolteacher, Alexander Watson Hutton, who first taught football at the St. Andrew's Scots School in Buenos Aires in the early 1880s.
 On 4 February 1884, he founded the Buenos Aires English High School, where he continued to instruct the pupils in the game.
 In 1898, Alumni Athletic Club, a football team formed by the BAEHS students, was established.
 Alumni would be the most successful team of Argentina, winning a total of 22 titles until it was dissolved in 1913.
 Moreover, Alumni also became the first local team to defeat a British side, South Africa (mostly composed of British–origin players) 1–0 at Sociedad Sportiva Argentina, which set up a landmark in Argentine football.

 In 1891, Hutton established the Association Argentine Football League.
 Five clubs competed but only one season of games was played.
 A new league, The Argentine Association Football League, was formed 21 February 1893 and would eventually become the Argentine Football Association (AFA).
 In these early days of football in Argentina, nearly all of the players and officials were expatriate Britons or of British extraction, and the oldest football clubs in Argentina such as Rosario Central, Newell's Old Boys and Quilmes A.C., were all founded by British expatriates.

-In the 20th century, several British football clubs tours to South America contributed to the spread and develop of football in the region.
+In the 20th century, several British football clubs tours to South America contributed to the spread and development of football in the region.
 The first club to tour on the region was Southampton in 1904, followed by several teams (mainly from England although some Scottish clubs also visited South America) until 1929 with Chelsea being the last team to tour.

 During those 25 years of tours, British teams' performances were decreasing while the South American squads' style of playing improved.
 Indeed, Southampton won all of their matches in 1904 with 40 goals scored in 1904 while Chelsea was defeated eight times (over 16 games played) in their 1929 tour.

 As the popularity of the game increased, the British influence on the game waned and by 1912, the Association was renamed "Asociación del Fútbol Argentino".
 The British influence on the game in Argentina, however, shows in the continued use of terms such as "corner" and "wing" rather than their Spanish translations.
 The names of several famous teams in Argentina are also English in origin, such as River Plate, or influenced by the language, such as Boca Juniors, due to the British prevalence on the sport and the mandatory use of English language.

 In the 1940s the Argentine Football Association used English referees in its competitions.